rigetti/grove/docs/vqe/vqe_example.rst

     pauli_channel = [0.1, 0.1, 0.1] #10% chance of each gate at each timestep
     noisy_qvm = forest.Connection(gate_noise=pauli_channel)

-Let's check that this QVM has noise:
+Let us check that this QVM has noise:

 .. code:: python